openbmc/openbmc/poky/documentation/ref-manual/qa-checks.rst

 -  ``<packagename> rdepends on <debug_packagename> [debug-deps]``

-   A dependency exists between the specified non-dbg package (i.e. a package whose name does not end in ``-dbg``) and a package that is a ``dbg`` package.
+   There is a dependency between the specified non-dbg package (i.e. a package whose name does not end in ``-dbg``) and a package that is a ``dbg`` package.
 The ``dbg`` packages contain debug symbols and are brought in using several different methods: